Rugby union in New South Wales: Rugby beginnings

+Participation

 New South Wales state team

 The New South Wales Waratahs team is the representative team of the NSWRU.
 The Waratahs have competed in the transnational Super Rugby competition since the start of the professional era of rugby in 1996.

 Competitions

 Super Rugby

 The New South Wales Waratahs play in the Super Rugby competition against other professional teams from Australia, South Africa, New Zealand and Argentina.
 The Waratahs team won the Super Rugby title for the first time in 2014, after having previously reached the final in 2005 and 2008.

 National Rugby Championship

 New South Wales has two teams in the National Rugby Championship: